HarryLime1120/DemoIssue78319/README.md

 Contains 2 csproj:
 TargetFramework net7.0 and System.IO.Ports 7.0.0  => test FAILS because it raises an unexpected System.IO.IOException
 TargetFramework net6.0 and System.IO.Ports 7.0.0  => test passes OK because it raises a TimeoutException as expected

+Test uses a serial port.
+Make sure that no serial characters are coming in.